-08. I have variety in length, content and niche.
-Want a medium size post on analytics?
+08. I have a variety in length, content, and niche.
+Want a medium-size post on analytics?
 Got it.
-Long piece on algorithms?
+A long piece of algorithms?
 Done it.
 Credibility?
 Check.
 Variety of case studies?
 In stock.
 Informal writing your thing?
 Bingo!
-You won’t get bored by one type of content all the time.
-This relates to #03 below (though the Scratchpads discussed there might be long or short, depending how much I have to say).
+You won’t get bored with one type of content all the time.
+This relates to #03 below (though the Scratchpads discussed there might be long or short, depending on how much I have to say).

 05. If you want to belong to any industry’s thought-elite, you need to read the same material the elite are reading.
 (Not think the same, mind you, but definitely read the same).
 It’s like that saying, “Show me what you read and I’ll tell you who you are.”

 Search marketing’s influential people are already paying attention to this blog and to yours truly.
 Besides Danny Sullivan and the people from SMX, Maki of the money-making Dosh Dosh has repeatedly Stumbled and Sphunn my material.
 The same can be said of Jeff Quipp, from Search Engine People.
 Likewise Sebastian, the famous shellfish behind Sebastians’ Pamphlets.